taurusilver7/insight/README.md

 Create a mysql 8.0.36 local database & setup the mysql server.
 Create a data-source config to connect the local database to the application.

+Create corresponding scripts to create/run/show/revert database migrations.
+Configure the migration-create path and corresponding cmd line arguments.

+Create a new migration:create for authors table.
+Customize the table columns, types, and other characterstics with base mysql table syntax.

 ## Running via Docker

 To run Insight via Docker, set the `DB_HOST` environment variable to `"mysql"` in the `.env` file.
 Then run the following command: `docker compose up --build`